Château de Châteaudun: History

 The castle was built between the 12th and 16th centuries.

 The Count of Blois Thibaut V had the keep built around 1170.
 The Sainte-Chapelle was built between 1451 and 1493.
 The choir and the high chapel were built between 1451 and 1454, with the nave and the oratory between 1460 and 1464.

 Together with the Château de Montsoreau (1453) and the Palais Jacques-Cœur (1451), Châteaudun's 15th-century additions are among the earliest examples of residences built essentially for leisure in France.

 Jehan de Dunois, the bâtard d'Orléans (Bastard of Orléans), built the west wing (the "aile Dunois") between 1459 and 1468.

 The bell tower was erected in 1493.

 François I of Orléans-Longueville began construction of the north wing (the "aile Longueville") between 1469 and 1491.
 The upper floors were added by François II d'Orléans-Longueville and his descendants during the first quarter of the 16th century.

+A ceremony involving minstrels was held at the castle to mark the betrothal and proxy wedding of James V, King of Scotland, and Mary of Guise on 9 May 1538.
+The King's proxy Lord Maxwell gave the bride a diamond "spousing ring" which cost 300 French crowns.